zama-ai/fhevm/README.md

 ### Zama’s fhEVM enables confidential smart contracts using fully homomorphic encryption (FHE)

-- **End-to-end encryption of transactions and state:** Data included in transactions is encrypted and never visible to anynone.
+- **End-to-end encryption of transactions and state:** Data included in transactions is encrypted and never visible to anyone.
 - **Composability and data availability on-chain:** States are updated while remaining encrypted at all times.
 - **No impact on existing dapps and state:** Data stored on-chain remains encrypted end-to-end.

 ### Developers can write confidential smart contracts without learning cryptography

 - **Solidity Integration:** fhEVM contracts are simple solidity contracts that are built using traditional solidity toolchains.
-- **Simple DevX:** Developers can use the euint data types to mark which part of their contracts should be private.
+- **Simple DevX:** Developers can use the `euint` data types to mark which part of their contracts should be private.
 - **SC-defined ACL:** All the logic for access control of encrypted states is defined by developers in their smart contracts.

 You can take a look at our list of [examples](/examples).